Three-generation solutions of equations of motion in heterotic supergravity: Ranges of generation numbers

 In general, $|\chi_i|\ (i=2,3)$ and the fluxes can be arbitrarily large.
 The generation number can be (almost) any integer in our compactifications.
 However, it would be natural that the Euler characteristics and fluxes are not so large.
-To be concrete, we consider the simplest case $\chi_2=\chi_3=-2$ in this section below.
-We can show $N_{gen}\leq 3$ in this case.